neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ![Add Get Contract With and Without Clauses Tool](./images/get-contracts-with-and-without.png)

 **Click Save**

-## Step 7: Add Identify Contracts with Similar Text in Clauses

 ### Tool 4: Identify Contracts with Similar Text in Clauses